Deep Sky Observations with Vespera Pro From February 2025 on

 B 33 Horse Head Nebula with NGC 2024 Orion GN/DN Together with NGC 2024; plus NGC 2023 close to B 33

-IC 405 Flaming Star Nebula Auriga GN Reddish nebula; no filter
+IC 405 Flaming Star Nebula Auriga GN Reddish nebula; without and with filter (DB)

-IC 410 Tadpole Nebula Auriga GN Reddish nebula; no filter
+IC 410 Tadpole Nebula Auriga GN Reddish nebula; without and with filter (DB)

 IC 417 Spider Nebula, with NGC 1931 Auriga GE Emission nebula with embedded open star cluster; together with NGC 1931

-IC 443 Jellyfish Nebula Gemini SR Reddish nebula, supernova remnant
+IC 443 Jellyfish Nebula Gemini SR Reddish nebula, supernova remnant; with DB filter

 M 1 Crab Nebula Taurus GE/SR Small, but nice; supernova remnant